BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 | Grand Theft Auto 5                  | PC, Xbox One, PS5 |
 | Minecraft Bedrock Edition (Friends) |      PC, PS3      |

-Technically, the script works for literally every P2P (Peer-To-Peer) video games.
+> _Note_: The script works for all P2P (Peer-To-Peer) games, but only the games listed above have server filtering in the output.
-However, please note that additional servers (e.g., game servers) will not be filtered from the script's output unless they are listed above.

 ---